-- ••• Reg.
+••• Reg.
 IV.9.
 Apportionment Formula.
 All apportionable income of each trade or business of the taxpayer shall be apportioned to this state by use of the apportionment formula set forth in Article IV.9.
-The elements of the apportionment formula are the property factor (see Regulation IV.10.), the payroll factor (see Regulation IV.13.) and the receipts factor (see Regulation IV.15.) of the trade or business of the taxpayer. - ••• Reg.
+The elements of the apportionment formula are the property factor (see Regulation IV.10.), the payroll factor (see Regulation IV.13.) and the receipts factor (see Regulation IV.15.) of the trade or business of the taxpayer.

+••• Reg.
 IV.10.(a).
 Property Factor: In General.
 The property factor of the apportionment formula for each trade or business of the taxpayer shall include all real and tangible personal property owned or rented by the taxpayer and used during the tax period in the regular course of the trade or business.
 The term "real and tangible personal property" includes land, buildings, machinery, stocks of goods, equipment, and other real and tangible personal property but does not include coin or currency.
 Property used in connection with the production of non-apportionable income shall be excluded from the property factor.
 Property used both in the regular course of the taxpayer's trade or business and in the production of non-apportionable income shall be included in the factor only to the extent that the property is used in the regular course of the taxpayer's trade or business.
 The method of determining that portion of the value to be included in the factor will depend upon the facts of each case.
 The property factor shall include the average value of property includable in the factor.
 See Regulation IV.12.

 ••• Reg.
 IV.10.(b).
-Property Factor: Property Used for the Production of Apportionable Income.
+Property Factor: Property Used for the Production of

+Apportionable Income.
 Property shall be included in the property factor if it is actually used or is available for or capable of being used during the tax period in the regular course of the trade or business of the taxpayer.
 Property held as reserves or standby facilities or property held as a reserve source of materials shall be included in the factor.
 For example, a plant temporarily idle or raw material reserves not currently being processed are includable in the factor.
 Property or equipment under construction during the tax period (except inventoriable goods in process) shall be excluded from the factor until such property is actually used in the regular course of the trade or business of the taxpayer.
 If the property is partially used in the regular course of the trade or business of the taxpayer while under construction, the value of the property to the extent used shall be included in the property factor.
-Property used in the regular course of the trade or business of the taxpayer shall remain in the property factor until its permanent withdrawal is established by an identifiable event that results in its conversion to the production of nonapportionable income, its sale, or the lapse of an extended period of time (normally, five years) during which the property is no longer held for use in the trade or business.
+Property used in the regular course of the trade or business of the taxpayer while under construction, the value of the property to the extent used shall be included in the property factor.
+Property used in the regular course of the trade or business of the taxpayer while under construction, the value of the property to the extent used shall be included in the property factor.
+Property used in the regular course of the trade or business of the taxpayer while under construction, the value of the property to the extent used shall be included in the property factor.
+Property used in the regular course of the trade or business of the taxpayer while under construction, the value of the property to the production of non-apportionable income, its sale, or the lapse of an extended period of time (normally, five years) during which the property is no longer held for use in the trade or business.